peteletroll/DockRotate/README.md

 Autostruts are removed during motion, and restored after.

 If advanced tweakables are enabled, you can access to the experimental smart autostruts.
-If the "Smart Autostrats" flag is enabled only the autostruts that cross the rotating joint are removed.
+If the "Smart Autostruts" flag is enabled only the autostruts that cross the rotating joint are removed.
 This can misbehave with crossing struts, use with caution and quicksave before!

 Forum page: https://forum.kerbalspaceprogram.com/index.php?/topic/170484-dockrotate-rotation-control-on-docking-ports/